warren-bank/mirror-XMail-mail-server/Readme.txt

 	During the message sending the message itself is locked by creating a file inside the  lock subdirectory ( with the same name of the message file ).
-	If the message has permanent delivery errors or is expired and if the option  RemoveSpoolErrors of the  SERVER.TAB  file is off, the message file is moved inside the  froz  subdirectory as long as the log file ( with extension  .#slog#  ).
+	If the message has permanent delivery errors or is expired and if the option  RemoveSpoolErrors of the  SERVER.TAB  file is off, the message file is moved inside the  froz  subdirectory.